 • IP address monitoring.

-The site also features a Knowledge Base that covers almost subjects related to account functions and trading.
+The site also features a Knowledge Base that covers almost subjects related to accounting functions and trading.

 Bitfinex Exchange Reputation